dagghe/pyOMA2/docs/docu/2_1 Algo_fdd.rst

 The ``fdd`` algorithm module
 ============================

-This module provides implementation of the Frequency Domain Decomposition (FDD) [BZA01]_, the Enhanced Frequency Domain Decomposition (EFDD) [BVA01]_, and the Frequency Spatial Domain Decomposition (FSDD) [ZWT10]_ algorithms, along with their adaptations for multi-setup experimental data [SARB21]_.
+This module provides implementation of the Frequency Domain Decomposition (FDD) algorithm [BZA01]_, the Enhanced Frequency Domain Decomposition (EFDD) algorithm [BVA01]_, and the Frequency Spatial Domain Decomposition (FSDD) algorithm [ZWT10]_, along with their adaptations for multi-setup experimental data [SARB21]_.
 These algorithms are used in structural dynamics to identify modal parameters such as natural frequencies, damping ratios, and mode shapes from ambient vibration measurements.